OTE celebrates new historical marker

 “Three days of 3D”

-The Friends of the Oregon Caves and Chateau headed by Executive Director Sue Densmore, will sponsor three days of activities surrounding the marker dedication.
+The Friends of the Oregon Caves and Chateau headed by Executive Director Sue Densmore, sponsored the three days of activities surrounding the marker dedication.

-On Friday evening, May 15th, event speakers, presenters, and Chateau guests will mingle with members of Gruber and Graves’ descendants.
-A special presentation by Rich Dubnow entitled “The History of 3D and the View Master Development” is slated for 7:30 p.m.
-Dubnow was the lead photographer for View-Master and traveled worldwide taking images for the popular reels.
+Speakers, presenters, and Chateau guests mingled with members of Gruber and Graves’ descendants.
+A special presentation by Rich Dubnow entitled “The History of 3D and the View Master Development” described his time as lead photographer for View-Master and worldwide travels taking images for the popular reels.
 He is currently owner of Image 3D, in Milwaukee Oregon.

-Sterographer Ron Kriesel of the National Stereographic Association and the Cascade Steroscopic Club will open the festivities with a free viewing of a 3D film.
-Dubnow will also speak on the history of 3D, and author Gretchen Gruber Harmon (descendent of William B. Gruber) will read from her book “View Master, the Biography of William B. Gruber.”
+Sterographer Ron Kriesel of the National Stereographic Association and the Cascade Steroscopic Club opened the festivities with a free viewing of a 3D film.
+Dubnow spoke on the history of 3D, and author Gretchen Gruber Harmon (descendent of William B. Gruber) read from her book “View Master, the Biography of William B. Gruber.”

 A brief history of stereo imaging